arohou/cistem_dev_env/README.md

-You should now be able to build, run, debug cisTEM in the Linux environment from the comfort of your native vscode.
+You should now be able to configure and build cisTEM in the Linux environment from the comfort of your native vscode.

+To run the cisTEM GUI, make sure that XQuartz is running, and, in your native MacOS terminal:

+- `xhost + 127.0.0.1`

 # [Deprecated] Using eclipse
 ##Eclipse configuration